sannykim/transformer/README.md

 ## Blog Posts
 Besides paper reviews, there are also incredible blog posts available.
 Jay Alammar's "The Illustrated Transformer", with its simple explanations and intuitive visualizations, is the best place to start understanding the different parts of the Transformer such as self-attention, the encoder-decoder architecture and positional encoding.
-From there, I would read Peter Bloem's blog post, which is one of the most well-written I've encountered so far, with clear wording, beautiful graphics and understandable code.
+From there, I would read Peter Bloem's blog post, which is one of the most well-written pieces I've encountered so far, with clear wording, beautiful graphics and understandable code.
 It goes into further detail on the self-attention mechanism and variations of the Transformer, while also providing accompanying PyTorch code.
 If you want to know more about different types of attention, head to Lilian Weng's blog.
 - [Jay Alammar - The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/)
 - [Peter Bloem - Transformers from scratch](http://www.peterbloem.nl/blog/transformers)
 - [Lilian Weng - Attention?
 Attention!](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html)

 ## Lectures and Talks
-Beyond blog posts and paper reviews, you can also find some amazing lectures and talks on Transformers and self-attention online.
+Beyond blog posts and paper reviews, you can also find some amazing lectures & talks on Transformers and self-attention online.
 Stanford CS224u's lecture goes into more details on the math, BERT and other contextual vectors, whereas the Stanford CS224n guest lecture (by the co-authors of the Transformer and Music Transformer) cover various use cases of self-attention.
-Rachel (and Jeremy) from fast.ai give another great overview of Transformer, but also answer some of the common confusions around Transformers such as the query, key, value system and address its application to language translation.
-Finally, if you want to hear more from the co-authors of the Transformer, Lukasz Kaiser and Ashish Vaswani each gave a wonderful talk on their work at Pi School 2017 and RAAIS 2019.
+Rachel (and Jeremy) from fast.ai give another great overview of Transformer in their Intro To NLP course, but also answer some of the common confusions around Transformers such as the query, key, value system and address its application to language translation.
+Finally, if you want to hear more from the co-authors of the Transformer, Lukasz Kaiser and Ashish Vaswani each gave a wonderful talk on their work at Pi School 2017 and RAAIS 2019 respectively.

 - [Stanford CS224u](https://www.youtube.com/watch?v=lzBB7xoZ3Q8&t=746s)
 - [Stanford CS224n](https://www.youtube.com/watch?v=5vcj8kSwBCY&t=1211s)